vanus-labs/vanus-connect/connectors/source-http/README.md

 |  subject   |       empty        | ?subject=xxx    | http://url:port/webhook?subject=xxxx    |
 | dataschema |       empty        | ?dataschema=xxx | http://url:port/webhook?dataschema=xxxx |

-`datacontenttype` will be auto infer based on request body, if body can be converted to `JSON`, the `application/json` will be set, otherwise `text/plain` will be set.
+`datacontenttype` will be automatically inferred based on the request body.
+If the body can be converted to `JSON`, the `application/json` will be set.
+Otherwise, `text/plain` will be set.

 #### Extension Attributes
 HTTP Source provides some [CloudEvents Extension Attributes](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#extension-context-attributes)